Confbase/cfg/README.md

 * tries to make configuration management easier
 * intends to solve problems similar to those solved by Ansible, Chef, and Puppet
-    * intends to be used along side those products in many ways
+    * intends to be used along side those products
     * intends to compete with those products in many ways
 * leverages git
     * imposes a non-git-like workflow by default (see intended use section below)